Rematriate the Land: Our Obligations to Truth and Healing - 1.25 PDH (LA CES/HSW)

 Mrs. Kravitz is a Tribal advocate with a deep personal understanding of Tribal community, culture and protocols.
 She is an enrolled member of the Pit River Nation and also descends from the Northern Wintu people.
 She holds a Master of Legal Studies with emphasis in Federal Indian Law and Tribal Self Governance from ASU, Sandra Day O’Connor College of Law and a BA in Native Studies Leadership from Northwest Indian College.
 Her advocacy background grew out of a deep desire to effect change and address the issues impacting her Tribal community.

-Paul Fragua, Affil.
+Paul Fragua (Pueblo of Jemez), Affil.
 ASLA

 MIG, Inc.